 HARFORD COUNTY, MARYLAND

 NOTES TO BASIC FINANCIAL STATEMENTS

-JUNE 30, 2023
+JUNE 30, 2024

 Multi-Strategy Adviser Hedge Fund Portfolios LLC: Series G is designed to serve as a core hedge fund holding with the goal of providing additional diversification to an overall investment portfolio.
 Series G's investment objective is to seek capital appreciation.
-In doing so, Series G seeks to realize attractive risk-adjusted returns, net of fees and expenses, over a three- to five-year investment horizon.
+In doing so, Series G seeks to realize attractive risk-adjusted returns, net of fees and expenses, over a three to five-year investment horizon.
 To achieve the objectives of Series G, SkyBridge will seek to allocate Series G's assets across certain hedge fund strategies.
-The current investment portfolio includes investments in Investment Funds which represent 85% of the portfolio (29% in Digital Assets, 22% in event driven, 21% in relative value and 13% in directional equity) 11% in Private Equity and 4% other assets.
+The current investment portfolio includes investments in Investment Funds (Digital Assets, event driven, relative value, directional equity and directional macro).
 The Company uses the NAV provided by the Investment Funds as its measure of fair value.
 Structured credit-focused managers invest in securities composed primarily of residential mortgages, commercial mortgages, corporate loans, and consumer debt.
 The County may redeem investments on a semi-annual liquidity offer cycle (3/31 and 9/30), up to 20% of total Fund outstanding shares.

 Real Estate Income Trust, Inc.: The investment strategy is to acquire primarily stabilized income-oriented commercial real estate in the United States.
 To a lesser extent, will also invest in real estate-related securities to provide current income and a source of liquidity for the share repurchase plan, cash management and other purposes.
 The investment strategy seeks to capitalize on Blackstone's scale and real-time information provided by its real estate holdings to identify and acquire the target investments at attractive pricing.
 It also seeks to benefit from Blackstone's reputation and ability to transact in scale with speed and certainty, and its long-standing and extensive relationships in the real estate industry.
 The investments in primarily stabilized income-oriented commercial real estate in the United States focus on a range of asset types.
-These may include multifamily, retail, office, hotel, and industrial assets, as well as others including, without limitation, healthcare, student housing, senior living, data centers, manufactured housing and storage properties.
-The current investment portfolio includes approximately 20% debt securities and 80% real estate.
+The current investment portfolio includes approximately 25% industrial, 23% multi-family, 11% student housing, 10% single family rental housing, 8% affordable housing, 10% data centers, 5% net lease, 3% office, 2% hospitality, 2% retail and 1% self-storage.
 The calculation of the NAV is intended to be a calculation of the fair value of the assets less any outstanding liabilities.
 The County may redeem investments monthly by repurchase offers of at least 2% of the Total Funds NAV per month not to exceed 54% of Total NAV/quarter.